muratk5n/thirdwave/en/2017/07/the-next-decade-friedman.md

 sphere of influence might have on Europe..

-In the next ten years, an ideal solution from the American point of view would be to split the Franco- German bloc, and in fact the president should work to open as wide a breach as possible between the two countries..
+In the next ten years, an ideal solution from the American point of view would be to split the Franco-German bloc, and in fact the president should work to open as wide a breach as possible between the two countries..
 The United States must focus on limiting the power of the center while simultaneously doing all it can to thwart a